NashTech-Labs/activator-kafka-scala-producer-consumer.g8/README.md

-# activator-kafka-pubsub
+# activator-kafka-scala-producer-consumer

-##Steps to Install and Run zookeeper and kafka on your system :
+#### Steps to Install and Run zookeeper and kafka on your system :

 Step 1: Download kafka from [here](http://mirror.fibergrid.in/apache/kafka/0.10.0.0/kafka_2.11-0.10.0.0.tgz)